 The BSL-II laboratory is well equipped to perform advanced molecular biology techniques involving cell culture, gene manipulation and transcriptome analysis.
 Ongoing projects involve identification of molecular mechanisms of interspecies bacterial communication on virulence of Streptococcus pyogenes, understanding the host-pathogen interaction in Neisseria meningitidis and Listeria monocytogenes.

-The bioinformatics laboratory is active in areas of genomics, quantitative proteomics, and database management.
-The technical expertise of the lab within the genomics field extends to RNA-Sequencing, ChIP-Sequencing and Exome-Sequencing data analysis of differential gene expression, alternative splicing, protein-DNA interaction and detection of germline variants.
-The laboratory is also involved in identification of markers for diagnosis of complex diseases.
+The bioinformatics laboratory at Symbiosis School of Biological Sciences (SSBS) is active in areas of genomics, quantitative proteomics, and database management.
+The technical expertise of the lab within the genomics field extends to RNA-Sequencing, ChIP-Sequencing and Exome-Sequencing data analysis for identification of differentially expressed and alternatively spliced transcripts, for protein-DNA interaction and for detection of germline variants.
+The Lab expertise also extends to transcriptome assembly and annotation.
+The Lab has been involved in protein structure prediction studies in collaboration with external bioinformatics experts.

 Biomass mediated synthesis of nanostructures and its environmental applications